ArtiScales/ParcelManager/src/main/resources/doc/AttributePolicy.md

 # Field Attributes

 ## Parcel Marking
-A specific attribute is required to define which parcels can be reshaped by simulation.
+A specific attribute called *markingField* is required to define which parcels can be reshaped by simulation.
 By default, this specific atribute is set in a field named <b>SPLIT</b>.
 If the attribute value is set to 1, the corresponding parcel can be reshaped.
-Methods from the <a href="https://framagit.org/artiscales/parcelmanager/-/blob/master/src/main/java/fr/ign/artiscales/pm/parcelFunction/MarkParcelAttributeFromPosition.java">MarkParcelAttributeFromPosition</a> class can be used to automatically set the attribute values of the field <b>SPLIT</b> for all parcels.
+Methods from the <a href="https://framagit.org/artiscales/parcelmanager/-/blob/master/src/main/java/fr/ign/artiscales/pm/parcelFunction/MarkParcelAttributeFromPosition.java">MarkParcelAttributeFromPosition</a> class can be used to automatically set the attribute values of the field *markingField* for all parcels.

 ## Parcel ID